 Calculating Tax Equivalent Yield: Are Municipal Bonds Right for You?

 Unfortunately, the decision isn’t quite that simple.
-For investors in lower tax brackets, it may, in fact, pay to invest in taxable securities, since the taxable bond issues often bring higher pre-tax yields than municipal bonds.
+For investors in lower tax brackets, it may, in fact, pay to invest in taxable securities, since the taxable bond issues often bring higher pre-tax yields than the returns from tax-free municipal bonds.

-Knowing the municipal bonds' tax equivalent yield (TEY) calculation is the first step in determining whether munis fit your needs.
+Knowing the municipal bonds' tax-equivalent yield (TEY) calculation is the first step in making a comparison and determining whether munis fit your needs.

 Calculating Tax Equivalent Yield

 - Divide this into the yield on the tax-free bond to find out the tax-equivalent yield.
-If the bond in question yields 3 percent, use the equation (3.0 / .75) = 4 percent.
+For example, if the bond in question yields 3 percent, use the equation (3.0 / .75) = 4 percent.

 If you plug different tax rates into the equation above, you will see that the higher your tax rate, the higher the tax-equivalent yield, illustrating how tax-free bonds are best suited to those investors in the higher tax brackets.

 Municipal bonds issued within your state of residence may be tax-free on both the federal and state levels, referred to as “double tax-free.”
-In this case, be sure to factor in your state tax rate when calculating your reciprocal in Step 1 of the tax-equivalent calculation.
+In this case, be sure to factor in your state's income tax rate when calculating your reciprocal in Step 1 of the tax-equivalent calculation.

 Comparing Bond Issues